How those around Rochester with Russian heritage are reacting to war - NewsBreak

 How those around Rochester with Russian heritage are reacting to war

-PENFIELD, N.Y (WROC) — We’ve heard many stories from those of Ukrainian dissent around Rochester how the War is impacting them, but how about those with Russian heritage who’ve immigrated to our area?
-Alex Love spoke to some about how they’re seeing this war unfold and reports their response.
+PENFIELD, N.Y.
+(WROC) — Those of Ukrainian descent around Rochester have shared their stories on how the ongoing conflict is impacting them, but how about those with Russian heritage who’ve immigrated to our area?

+News 8 spoke to some about how they’re seeing this war unfold and reported their response.

 Born and raised in Moscow, Konstantin Korablev, who now lives in Penfield, witnessed growing up how devastating war is for certain Russian soldiers who are being forced to fight in Ukraine.

-“I’m concerned about our soldiers who are drafted and just 18 years old,” Korablev said.
-“They don’t have a choice, just go and get killed.
+“I’m concerned about our soldiers who are drafted and are just 18-years-old,” Korablev said.
+“They don’t have a choice, they just go and get killed.
 They’re really children.”

 Since going to college, he’s made friends who still live in Ukraine and Russia.
-It’s hard for him to understand why the Russian government escalated the conflicts. this far.
+It’s hard for him to understand why the Russian government escalated the conflicts as far as they have.

+A tactic he says Russian President Vladimir Putin will use to manipulate his people.

-“Propaganda on the TV which is first of all government controlled,” Korablev added.
-“If you say a lie once it sounds basically outrageous, but if you keep repeating it many times it starts to sound more convincing.
+“Propaganda on the TV which is first of all government controlled,” Korablev said.
+“If you say a lie once, it sounds basically outrageous, but if you keep repeating it many times it starts to sound more convincing.
 I’m very disappointed.”

-As you might understand, several other people we spoke to of Russian heritage declined to speak on camera due to concerns about how they may be viewed.
-We did reach out to the Mother of God Russian Orthodox Church in Brighton and a representative said they are praying every day for peace.
+Several other people of Russian heritage declined to comment on the matter due to concerns about how they may be viewed.
+News 8 reached out to the Mother of God Russian Orthodox Church in Brighton and a representative said they are praying every day for peace.

 The local Ukrainian cultural center and churches are however holding different rallies and charity events to send aid to their homeland.
 To find out how you can chip in click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.